Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 “The investigators have accelerated their efforts in recent weeks but have found no conclusive evidence of wrongdoing, the officials said.
 One official said intelligence reports based on some of the wiretapped communications had been provided to the White House.”

 “Wiretapped communications provided to the White House”?
 Well, that’s certainly telling.
-The following day, an article by the Times called “Wiretapped Data Used In Inquiry of Trump Aides”, was published and within that article it said journalists had acquired documents that “wiretapped communications had been provided to the [Obama] White House.”
+The following day, an article by the Times called “Wiretapped Data Used In Inquiry of Trump Aides,” was published and within that article, it said journalists had acquired documents that “wiretapped communications had been provided to the [Obama] White House.”

 So, is Obamagate an actual thing that deserves serious investigation?
 You tell me.
 If it is real, is this Obama wiretapping part of a deep state conspiracy to undermine Donald Trump’s presidency?
 Could be; based on what we know, why not?

-The cherry on top of all of this is the WikiLeaks Vault 7 bombshell that revealed the CIA can make cyber attacks look like they came from Russia.
+The cherry on top of all of this is the WikiLeaks Vault 7 bombshell that revealed the CIA could make cyber attacks look like they came from Russia.
 There you go, people!
 Seriously, what more do you want?

 [Featured Image by sweeticons/Shutterstock]